 In 2016, When Nick Diaz was given a public warning by USADA, after he mentioned he was vaping “CBD oil.”
 The conversation about cannabis, instantly became a hot topic in the athletic community.
 Immediately announcing their investigation into Diaz’s admitted use of the substance, it was later confirmed he passed in-competition blood and urine samples prior to use of the vape pen.

 Since cannabidiol does not have psychoactive properties it used mainly as an alternative to promote recovery and general health.

 If you’re interested in trying a CBD oil that has the smallest amounts of THC possible – far below the .3% threshold, we have something for you.
-X-Oil was made for competitive athletes, parents of small children, first responders, or anyone subject to a drug test.
-RSHO-X™ is the first cannabinoid supplement available that meets the rigid drug testing restrictions set forth world testing bodies.
-Each 8 oz bottle comes with 5000 mg of CBD and no THC.
+RSHO-X Oil was made for competitive athletes, parents of small children, first responders, or anyone subject to a drug test.
+RSHO-X™ is the first cannabinoid product available that meets the rigid drug testing restrictions set forth world testing bodies.
+Each 8 oz bottle comes with 5000 mg of CBD and no detectable THC.